Electric fans are pretty simple – that part is true. But can electric fans be left on 24 hours a day? And what about other questions you may have?

 The great news is that most standard electric fans are safe to leave on all night.
 There are also some good benefits to doing so if you do.

-Typical electric fans (like you’ll by at a store, such as box fans, tower fans, and pedestal or tabletop fans) are pretty safe and nearly always very reliable.
+Typical electric fans (like you’ll buy at a store, such as box fans, tower fans, and pedestal or tabletop fans) are pretty safe and nearly always very reliable.
 Electric fans like this do not cause any health issues and do not normally cause any potential electrical problems.

 Here’s a list of reasons they’re good for running all night:

-- Some fans (especially box fans) create a soothing white noise that helps to mask sound and also induce relaxation and sleep.
+- Some fans (especially box fans) create a soothing white noise that helps to mask sound and also induces relaxation and sleep.
 Many people really enjoy the “white noise” some fans produce for this reason as it helps them sleep better.

 - Save on home cooling costs: electric fans use only a fraction of what a small window air conditioner uses, for example.
 (Say 45 watts vs 500 watts or more) That means you’ll definitely have a more affordable electric bill.